Elvis Presley’s personal jewellery collection is up for auction

 The collection, which Presley gave to his manager Colonel Tom Parker, will be auctioned on 27 August by GWS auctions.

-The majority of the pieces were provided for the auction by the singer’s ex wife, Priscilla Presley.
+Historical context around many of the pieces was provided by the singer’s ex wife, Priscilla Presley.

 “Well, it brings back memories for sure,” she told Reuters of the auction, before commenting on the amount of fake memorbilia she has seen circulating online in recent years.